Joelayo/Week_4-AKS-Terraform/README.md

 # Terraform Project

-This project uses Terraform to provision infrastructure on Azure.
+This project uses Terraform to provision an AKS Cluster on Azure.

 ## Prerequisites